Healthy Homes Assessment Karori

 Karori Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Karori and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory in all Karori and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.
+• Landlords and property managers must keep records of their compliance with the Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• Property managers and private landlords have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes